hbc/knowledgebase/r/rshiny_server.md

 Below we explain the functions we added to this app:

 - `navbarPage()` This function intiates a navigation bar across the top of the page that can be filled with tabs.
 This function needs to wrap around all of the tabs.
 The text (in this case `"Distributions"`) will be placed on the left of the navigation bar.
 - `tabPanel()` This function initiates each tab of the navigation bar and it needs to wrap around everything in the tab.
+The text, in this case either `"Normal"` or `"Uniform"`, will be the name of the tab.

 We have added symmetrical code for a uniform distribution on the UI-side and server-side.